BigSip/Obsidian/Edge of Existence/World building.md

 What lies at the end?
 Nothingness?
 Raw matter that is in a Schrödinger-like superposition between existing and not, what element it could become?

 What if it's a border?
 One upon which all universes rest as one giant conglomerate of all that is, was, could be, would be, and even in some senses: isn't.

+What if someone made this border on purpose?
+Why?